-Advertising and marketing for a restaurant used to be so simple.
-Some radio spots, newspaper ads, and perhaps an occasional TV commercial.
-Today, with the Internet and mobile devices connecting everyone at all times, there seems to be 1001 ways to advertise a restaurant.
-Does your restaurant have Friends on Facebook?
-Does it Tweet on a regular basis?
-Are people Yelping about it?
-Is it Pintresting?
+Advertising and marketing for a restaurant used to be simple.
+Radio spots, newspaper advertisements, and perhaps an occasional television commercial were all that was needed to advertise your business.
+Today, with the internet and mobile devices connecting everyone at all times, there is a much more efficient, immediate way to communicate with customers.
+Perhaps your restaurant has Friends on Facebook or Tweets on a regular basis.
+People may even be Yelping about it.

-The list goes on and on.
-These sites piece together online conversations and images and help build an online identity of your restaurant.
+A social marketing campaign involves using online media sites such as Facebook, Twitter, YouTube, Pinterest, Yelp, Foursquare, and Instagram.
+These sites can piece together online conversations and images and build an online identity for your restaurant.

 How to Get Started With Social Media

 If you are new to social media, you can start with one or two accounts, such as Facebook or Twitter, and decide key times to post your status updates and tweets.
 For example, posting updated information before each lunch and dinner shift lets customers know about specials or other current events.
 Also, posting some good quality photos of your restaurant, staff, menu items, and past events, can enhance your online identity.

 Social media is all about an open dialogue between you and your customers.
 As part of your business strategy, it's important to devote a certain amount of time to interacting with your customers online through, say, retweets, "likes," and responses to comments.
 This will help customers feel more connected to your restaurant and establish brand loyalty, which likely occurred more slowly through traditional media.